'O for the wings of a dove' Felix Mendelssohn Download ''O for the wings of a dove'' on iTunes

 You are 10 simple steps away from ultimate contrapuntal glory.
 This is all thanks to our (almost resident) musicologist William Godfree.

-Fugues sound awesome.
-They are interweaving, flowing lines of music based on a common musical theme.
+Fugues are interweaving, flowing lines of music based on a common musical theme.
 Though they've inspired some of the greatest artistic creativity in music history, they're actually structured in a very logical way - it's the composer's challenge to make it all link up in a harmonious, musical way.

 A fugue is built from a short phrase, called the fugue subject.
 The subject begins in one part and is then subsequently taken up by the others.
-Barque composers like J.S.
+Baroque composers like J.S.
 Bach did a lot of it, sometimes in very complicated, chromatic forms, but fugues are found in music from across history, from Beethoven quartets to Shostakovich.

 We wanted to know the secrets to the puzzle of a writing a fugue - and we knew just who to ask.
 Composer, conductor and musicologist William Godfree was the talented chap who wrote a fugue called 'Fuga Camerata', a fugue based on that theme former Prime Minister David Cameron hummed when he entered the door of Number 10 Downing Street.